A structured latent space for human body motion generation: Application to motion completion from spatio-temporally sparse input

-We first evaluate the quality of spatial completion by varying the number of 3D points used in the loss $\loss_{dense}$ and by measuring the influence of activating the loss $\loss_{mocap}$ in Equation~\ref{eq:completion-loss}.
-To compute $\loss_{dense}$, we randomly sampled a fixed number of points $M$ per captured scan to simulate spatially sparse data.
-Note that the sampled points are not in correspondence across time.
-Fig.~\ref{fig:compl_vert} shows the evolution of the reconstruction error when varying $M$.
-The red plots show the results obtained when using the loss of Equation~\ref{eq:completion-loss} for varying numbers of $M$.
-The green plot shows the case for $\omega_{dense}=0$.
-The blue plots show the case where $M$ varies and $\omega_{mocap} = 0$.
-While the results improve overall for increasing observations (\ie larger $M$), for $M=50$, the reconstruction error is already around $25mm$.
-This quality is achieved because our model optimizes for all frames simultaneously, so few points per scan are sufficient to find a plausible solution.
-An example of the completion task with $M=100$ is shown in Fig.~\ref{fig:viscomp}.
+\textbf{Spatial completion} We first evaluate the quality of spatial completion by simulating different levels of spatial sparsity by varying the number of points $p$ per scan $s_i$.
+The sampled points are not in correspondence over time.
+Table~\ref{tab:completion-spatial} shows the evolution of the reconstruction error in $mm$ when varying $p$.
+Our method outperforms the static method~\cite{zhou2020reconstructing} for very sparse scans ($p<100$), the two methods are on-par for denser scans ($p=1000$), and the static method outperforms our method for dense scans ($p=10000$).
+This quality on sparse scans is achieved because our model optimizes for all frames simultaneously, so few points per scan suffice to find a plausible solution.
+The static method deforms a template, and can capture higher levels of geometric detail for dense scans.
+Our method further outperforms state of the art motion spaces~\cite{xu2021exploring,li2021taskgeneric}, in spite of being trained on significantly less motion data (4.5h for ours vs. 34h for~\cite{xu2021exploring,li2021taskgeneric}).
+Qualitative results are shown in supplementary material.